-Nutritional support for veteran horses is another thing Aloeride is extremely useful for, it boosts veteran vitality and the best feed for veteran horse would include it.
+Affordable nutritional support for veteran horses is another thing Aloeride is extremely useful for, it boosts veteran vitality and the best feed for veteran horse would include it.
 After a series of trials at the Veteran Horse Society’s head office, which is home to over 20 horses on retirement and rehabilitation, Julianne Aston, founder of the charity, said the following:

 “Coming into the winter months especially, supporting the older horse’s immune system is imperative, however the additional benefits of feeding Aloeride are also improved support to coat and hoof condition and assisting healthy digestion are all key factors for the veteran horse or pony.
 Aloeride is palatable, easy to feed and gives great support quickly even in older horses”.
 Julianne Aston, West Wales.

 Veteran horses characteristically have poorer dentition, decreased digestive function with lower (digestive) enzyme levels, lower nutrient levels including fewer anti-oxidants to quelch their free radical load, their blood sugar management may not be optimal, and their immune system gets weaker not least because of poorer exercise tolerance.
 Let’s go through all these points:

-Worn or loose teeth often means that veteran horses and ponies are unable to chew their feed properly.
+★ Worn or loose teeth often means that veteran horses and ponies are unable to chew their feed properly.
 Regular veterinary dentistry in younger years helps prevent this, whilst it remedies in the latter years.
 Note that periodontal (gum) disease is the main driver in tooth decay and that a well-nutritioned (think micro-nutrients!) horse has a greater resistance to tooth decay.
 Choose easier-to-chew feeds and steam rather than soak it.
 Whereas soaking makes any mould and fungal spores swell, the heat of steaming kills them.
 Steaming is better for dentition as well as for the respiratory system (think COPD).
 The challenge is to give veteran horses nutritious feed that is easy on their teeth and molars.
-For the extra nutritional support for veteran horses, 1 sachet of Aloeride aloe vera sprinkled over and mixed in with feed works beautifully, it boosts veteran vitality.
+For that extra nutritional support for veteran horses, 1 sachet of Aloeride aloe vera sprinkled over and mixed in with feed works beautifully, it boosts veteran vitality.
 Best feed for veteran horse is easier than you might have thought.